edwardtanguay/manageUserMongooseBackend/README.md

-#  manageUserAppBackend
+#  manageUserMongooseBackend

-This is the backend for a user-management app that has a create-react-app frontend and Node/Express API backend that carries out CRUD operations.
+This is the backend for a user-management app that has a create-react-app frontend and Node/Express API backend that carries out CRUD operations on a MongoDB database using Mongoose.

 See also the [frontend](https://github.com/edwardtanguay/manageUserAppFrontend).